nzbri/msnz/README.md

 ```

 The values returned can either be deterministic (extracted directly from
-the life table) or the result of a random sampling process (to better
+the life table) or the result of a random simulation process (to better
-simulate the distribution of values that would be seen in an actual
+approximate the distribution of values that would be seen in an actual
 population).
-The sampling approach is particularly useful in a survival
+The simulation approach is particularly useful in a
-analysis where one wishes to compare the survival in a given sample
+survival analysis where one wishes to compare the survival in a given
-against a synthetic sample derived from the population.
-That is, for
+sample against a synthetic sample derived from the population.
+That is,
-each person in the actual sample, generate a synthetic comparison person
+for each person in the actual sample, we generate a synthetic comparison
-randomly sampled from the population, conditional on the target person’s
+person, randomly simulated from the population, conditional on the
-year of birth, sex, and age at a censoring date.
-The sampling approach
+target person’s year of birth, sex, and age at a censoring date.
+The
-gives a much more natural looking population comparison
+simulation approach gives a much more natural-looking population
-survival distribution, compared to each synthetic person having
+comparison survival distribution, compared to each synthetic person
-precisely the median survival conditional on those values.
+having precisely the median survival conditional on those values.

+The simulation process is invoked by specifying the parameter
+`method = 'sample'`, rather than the default value `method = 'median'`,
+which simply returns the tabulated median value from the cohort life
+tables.
+Using the `'sample'` method runs a simulation for a person of
+the given year of birth, sex, and conditional age (e.g. the age they
+reached at the census date).
+The simulation proceeds by iterating up
+from that conditional age age, one year at a time.
+At each year of age,
+a random number is generated (uniformly distributed between 0.0 and
+1.0).
+If that number is less than the life table probability of such a
+person surviving to the next year, the age is incremented and the
+simulation continues for that individual.
+If the random number exceeds
+that probability, then the current age is assigned as the synthetic
+person’s age of death.

+For fuller details on other function parameters, look up the help via
+`?expected_year_of_death`.
+These include control over what estimate is
+returned (i.e. the median or the 5th or 95th percentile), the number of
+simulated samples returned per individual, and a seed to allow for
+reproducibility of the randomly simulated values.